Benchmarking Unified Face Attack Detection via Hierarchical Prompt Tuning: Abstract

 \section{Abstract}

 Presentation Attack Detection (PAD) and Face Forgery Detection (FFD) are proposed to protect face data from physical media-based Presentation Attacks (PAs) and digital editing-based DeepFakes (DFs), respectively.
 However, isolated training of these two models significantly increases vulnerability towards unknown attacks, burdening deployment environments.
 The lack of a Unified Face Attack Detection (UAD) model to simultaneously handle attacks in these two categories is mainly attributed to two factors: (1) A benchmark that is sufficient for models to explore is lacking.
 Existing UAD datasets only contain limited attack types and samples, leading to the model's confined ability to address abundant advanced threats.
-In light of these, through an explainable hierarchical way, we propose the most extensive and sophisticated collection of forgery techniques available to date, namely UniAttackDataPlus (UniAttackData+).
+In light of these, through an explainable hierarchical way, we propose the most extensive and sophisticated collection of forgery techniques available to date, namely UniAttackDataPlus (\textbf{UniAttackData+}).
 Our UniAttackData+ encompasses $2,875$ identities and their $54$ kinds of corresponding falsified samples, in a total of $697,347$ videos.
 (2) The absence of a trustworthy classification criterion.
 Current methods endeavor to explore an arbitrary criterion within the same semantic space, which fails to exist when encountering diverse attacks.
-Thus, we present a novel Visual-Language Model-based Hierarchical Prompt Tuning Framework (HiPTune) that adaptively explores multiple classification criteria from different semantic spaces.
-Specifically, we construct a Visual Prompt Tree (VP-Tree) to explore various classification rules hierarchically.
+Thus, we present a novel Visual-Language Model-based Hierarchical Prompt Tuning Framework (\textbf{HiPTune}) that adaptively explores multiple classification criteria from different semantic spaces.
+Specifically, we construct a Visual Prompt Tree (\textbf{VP-Tree}) to explore various classification rules hierarchically.
 Then, by adaptively pruning the prompts, the model can select the most suitable prompts guiding the encoder to extract discriminative features at different levels in a coarse-to-fine manner.
-Finally, to help the model understand the classification criteria in visual space, we propose a Dynamically Prompt Integration (DPI) module to project the visual prompts to the text encoder to help obtain a more accurate semantics.
+Finally, to help the model understand the classification criteria in visual space, we propose a Dynamically Prompt Integration (\textbf{DPI}) module to project the visual prompts to the text encoder to help obtain a more accurate semantics.
 Extensive experiments on 12 datasets have verified the potential to inspire further innovations in the UAD field.
+The UniAttackDataPlus dataset can be found at https://sites.google.com/view/face-anti-spoofing-challenge/dataset-download/uniattackdata-iccv2025, and the codes can be found at https://github.com/HaochengYUAN-Allen/UniAttackDataPlus-HiPTune.